Home » Family Style Dinners » Slow Cooker Braised Beef Short Ribs Recipe

 Large crock pot insert filled with seared short ribs with beer broth being poured over them

 Cover and cook on low for 8 hours (or high for 4 hours) until the beef falls off the bone and shreds easily.
-This is a great time to make my mashed potatoes or one-pot mac and cheese to go along with the ribs!
+This is a great time to make my mashed potatoes or creamy mac and cheese to go along with the ribs!

 Large crock pot insert filled with seared short ribs and beer